jma712/Causality-informed-Generation/README.md

 2. Hypothetical example with 4 variables:

-    Variable a = the volume of a ball;
+    Variable a = the volume of the ball;
-    Variable b = the height of a cylinder;
+    Variable b = the height of the cylinder;
     Variable c = the distance between the ball and the cylinder;
     Variable d = the cylinder’s height above the ground.